 Screen displayed while results are being generated

-The WTCC is still alive and being used by staff and students at The University of Auckland
+The WTCC was still being used by staff and students at The University of Auckland at the time I left the University.